Early Childhood Peace Consortium

 - Contribute to the debate on peace building by focusing on early childhood development (ECD)

 - Ensure that early childhood is central to peace building, resilience and social-cohesion efforts by engaging families, communities, civil society and government, and philanthropists

 - Leverage the potential of partners and networks working to advance proven, sustainable ECD interventions and peace building

 - Link emerging knowledge from bio-behavioral and environmental sciences with existing programs

 - Increase investment in, advocate for and create local and sustainable programs for peace building through ECD

 - Generate new evidence and advocate for policies and practices that promote peace for young children, families and communities

-- Join with member states to advocate for the drafting of a UN resolution on ECD and peace building that complements other peace building resolutions
+- Educate member states who advocate for the drafting of a UN resolution on ECD and peace building that complements other peace building resolutions